 The Venus of Urbino by Titian meaning: a traditional wedding picture.

 In appearance, the Venus of Urbino has all the elements of a traditional wedding picture.
 Serving as a marriage lesson the painting refers to love, physical and ethereal, faithfulness, and motherhood.

 Venus is lying gracefully on a red bed with white sheets symbolising respectively love and purity.
 The roses held in Venus’s right hand and the myrtle at the window are here to confirm her identity.
 They are also a commonly used symbol of married life.

 The little dog lying at the edge of the bed is a token of marital fidelity.
 In the background, a young maid is digging through a cassone (chest traditionally given to the bride by the groom) while her elder is motheringly supervising her.
-This may be the Venus of Urbino Meaning.
+This may be the Venus of Urbino by Titian Meaning.